Index/Topics/Warfarin interactions

 Warfarin interactions

-The interaction between ivermectin and warfarin, which can increase the risk of bleeding and other adverse effects.
+The potential interaction between lion's mane and warfarin, a blood thinner, which may increase the risk of bleeding.

 Fact-Checks